Generic Name: pegfilgrastim (peg-fil-GRA-stim)

 Pharmacologic Class: Colony Stimulating Factor

-Pegfilgrastim is a synthetic (man-made) version of a substance that is naturally produced in your body called a colony stimulating factor.
-It helps the bone marrow to make new white blood cells.
+Pegfilgrastim injection is used to treat neutropenia (low white blood cells) that is caused by cancer medicines.
+It is a synthetic (man-made) form of a substance that is naturally produced in your body called a colony stimulating factor.
+Pegfilgrastim helps the bone marrow to make new white blood cells.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For pegfilgrastim, the following should be considered: